ADZYYYY/splunk-threat-hunting-lab/hunts/H003-git-hook-global-persistence/README.md

-**Step 2 — Social engineering delivery, User running "Audit script"**
+**Step 2 — Social engineering delivery, User running "Audit script" from a comprimised dev website **

 > **Note:** While this test describes a user being socially engineered, resulting in running a powershell command, the same persistence mechanism can be achieved through several other attack vectors that require no direct user interaction beyond normal developer activity.